Frequently Asked Questions2024-10-30T13:22:25-04:00

 2. Use the Edit Activity Types to select (or unselect) the activity types that you would like to sync from Strava.
 You can use this to prevent certain activity types from being synced to your Xert account.

-4. Start by editing the From month (left-hand side).
-Choose a month and year, or use the arrows to navigate to the month you’d like to start the sync from.
-Once you’ve set the month & year, select the from date in the calendar.
+4. Start by editing the From date (left-hand side).
+Choose a year & month, or use the arrows to navigate to the month you’d like to start the sync from.
+Once you’ve set the month & year, select the date in the calendar.
 Use the same process to edit the To month/year (right-hand side).
 Then select the to date in the calendar.

 5. Once you’ve selected a From and To date, click on Apply.
 Note that for custom ranges with many activities, the request to Strava may take some time – please be patient while your activities are requested!
 If the request times out, choose a shorter custom date range.